 This section describes the options that are specific to this procedure.
 These are located on the Data tab.
-To find out more about using the other tabs such as Labels or Plot Setup, turn to the chapter entitled Procedure Templates.
+To find out more about using the other tabs such as Axes/Legend/Grid, Plot Text, or Template, go to the Procedure Window chapter.

-The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and beta.
+The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and power.
 This chapter covers four procedures, each of which has different options.
 This section documents options that are common to all four procedures.
 Later, unique options for each procedure will be documented.

 This option specifies the parameter to be solved for using the other parameters.
-The parameters that may be selected are P1, Beta, N1, and N2.
-Under most situations, you will select either Beta or N1.
+The parameters that may be selected are P1, Power and Beta, N1, and N2.
+Under most situations, you will select either Power and Beta or N1.